Stylized Water 3 – Documentation

 Reflections are a vital part of what makes water looks believable.
 In nature, when standing on the shoreline of a lake, most of the water’s appearance is attributed to its reflection alone.

 In Unity, reflections are captured using Reflection Probes, which in turn are used for indirect lighting and reflections in glossy/metallic surfaces.
-The water shader is able to do the same, but this technique is never really suitable for real-time reflections.
-Two additional methods of reflection rendering are featured to resolve this.
+The water shader is able to do the same, but this technique is never really suitable for real-time reflections, nor is it accurate enough.

 This documentation section is new, and attempts to cover the intricacies of reflection rendering.